firebase/genkit/docs/dotprompt.md

 Generate a tabletop RPG character that would be found in {{location}}.
 ```

-When generating a prompt with structured output, the `output()` helper can be used to
+When generating a prompt with structured output, use the `output()` helper to
 retrieve and validate it:

 ```ts